 Step 4: End with a Date and Signature

-Just like in writing a letter, it should be signed at the very bottom.
+Just like in writing a formal letter, it should be signed at the very bottom.
 Writing the name in print with a signature on top is standard.
 Don’t forget to have the statement notarized and mention the date to clarify when it was made.
 Also, you may attach important documents and files for more evidence, especially if they would be useful in courtroom sessions.

 What is the difference between a witness and an expert witness?